SAP-samples/btp-setup-automator/README.md

 ## Description

-This repository provides the user with a script to automate the setup of an [SAP Business Technology Platform (SAP BTP) account](https://account.hana.ondemand.com/).
+This repository provides the user with a script to **automate the setup** of an [SAP Business Technology Platform (SAP BTP) account](https://account.hana.ondemand.com/) and to **learn** how this is done with the various command line interfaces and tools.

 ![architectural overview](docs/pics/overview.png)